Policies Unlawful Sexual Misconduct Policies and Procedures

 Scope and Purpose of Policy

 When the college receives a complaint, the Title IX Coordinator will conduct an initial assessment to determine if the complaint will be addressed through this policy as a Title IX complaint or through the Bias, Discrimination and Harassment Policy.
-This determination will include, among other things, consideration of whether the person impacted wishes to make a formal written complaint, whether the conduct occurred within an education program or activity, and whether the alleged misconduct falls within the scope of Title IX.
+This determination will include, among other things, consideration of whether the person impacted wishes to make a complaint, whether the conduct occurred within an education program or activity, and whether the alleged misconduct falls within the scope of Title IX.

 Misconduct that falls within the scope of Title IX includes:

-Some sexual misconduct complaints may not constitute Title IX complaints, depending on the facts of the case but they might constitute sexual harassment under CA SB 493 and will be adjudicated under the applicable procedures.
+Some sexual misconduct complaints may not constitute Title IX complaints, depending on the facts of the case but they might constitute sex-based harassment under CA SB 493 and will be adjudicated under the applicable procedures.
 Further details are described below.
 If it is determined in the initial assessment with the Title IX Coordinator or through the process that the complaint is not a Title IX complaint, it will be addressed through the Bias, Discrimination and Harassment Policy.
-Misconduct that may or may not be a Title IX complaint, depending on the facts, includes sexual exploitation, sexual violence and nonconsensual sexual contact, as defined below.
+Misconduct that may or may not be a Title IX complaint, depending on the facts, includes sexual exploitation, sexual violence, and nonconsensual sexual contact, as defined below.

 The college must dismiss a formal complaint or any allegations therein under Title IX if, at any time during the investigation or hearing, it is determined that: